Running safety with your dog

 Keep an eye on your dog

-Always look for signs that your dog might be feeling unwell, getting tired or in need of a break.
+Always look for signs that your dog might be feeling unwell, getting tired, or in need of a break.

 Look for patches of shade

-If the sun is getting too warm or has come out of hiding from behind the clouds, patches of shade can provide a cool break for you and your dog to enjoy some water and catch your breath.
+If the sun is getting too warm, or has appeared from hiding from behind the clouds, patches of shade can provide a cool break for you and your dog.

 Always stay alert

-Keep an eye out for any signs and always do as they say.
-If your running route takes you through fields remember that unused land can suddenly be used for grazing animals or farming machinery could start to work on it so it’s important to stay alert to your surroundings and to keep an eye on your dog.
-Put them back onto a lead when signs say to and when near roads or farm animals.
+For example, if your running route takes you through fields, remember that any land could be used for grazing animals or farming machinery could be working there.
+Stay alert to your surroundings, and to keep an eye on your dog.

 Which breeds are the fastest dogs?

 And that’s it!
-Our top tips on making your dog the perfect work out partner while keeping them safe and healthy.
+Our top tips on making your dog the perfect work out partner, while keeping them safe and healthy.

 Looking for more dog advice?